Morning Phase

-Morning Phase is the twelfth official studio album and twelfth overall by American singer Beck.
+Morning Phase is the twelfth studio album by American singer Beck.
 The album was released in February 2014 by his new label, Capitol Records.
 According to a press release, Morning Phase is a "companion piece" to Beck's 2002 album Sea Change.
 Almost every credited musician who recorded parts for Sea Change returned to record for Morning Phase, with the sole exception being Sea Change producer Nigel Godrich.

 Upon release, the album received critical acclaim and was nominated for five awards at the 57th Annual Grammy Awards, winning three: Album of the Year, Best Engineered Album, Non-Classical and Best Rock Album.
 Beck performed the album's song "Heart Is a Drum" with Chris Martin at the ceremony.